vinodnextcoder/openai-nodejs/README.md

 Open the config.js file.

-Replace the YOUR_OPENAI_API_KEY placeholder with your actual OpenAI API key.
+Replace the YOUR_OPENAI_API_KEY sssdsdplaceholder with your actual OpenAI API key.

 Usage
 The repository includes examples for three different API endpoints: createEmbedding, createCompletion, and createChatCompletion.
 Here's how you can use each of them: